websublime/sublime-cli/README.md

 | STORAGE_KEY | Storage api secret key |

 This will be used on github actions to create npm deploys, artifacts uploads and releases.

+For OSX you will need to allow it to be executed, because it is not signed as a trusted/signed user.

+Also current all artifacts are upload to supabase storage, so you need to create two buckets there:

+- One will be used to deploy all dist assets on it
+- Second create a bucket with the name "manifests", where this will have info about wich package or lib you release from github actions.
+This manifest file can be used to serve the main scripts for your system.

 # Contributing